More

 4. Malicious Apps

 Like desktop computers, mobile devices are also vulnerable to application threats.
 Mobile Apps have access to confidential data, and any threat could compromise the data through unauthorized access.
+Effective insider threat management is essential to mitigate these risks and protect sensitive information from internal and external threats.

 How to manage mobile apps?